daeken/Benjen/daeken.com/entries/breaker-pt1.md

-#title So You Want To Be A Breaker, Pt.
+title: So You Want To Be A Breaker, Pt.
 1: Web Security
-#date 2013-03-17.1
+date: 2013-03-17.1

 In my opinion, there's nothing more interesting and challenging than the security field.
 When you come toe to toe with a particularly strong piece of software and you just *have* to break it, the only thing I can liken it to is a good game of Go.